2-Methylbenzaldehyde

 2-Methylbenzaldehyde is an organic compound with the formula CH_{3}C_{6}H_{4}CHO.
 It is a colorless liquid.

 Use and occurrence

 Of its many reactions, 2-methylbenzaldehyde undergoes BF_{3}-induced Rothemund condensation with pyrrole to give atropoisomers of tetrakis(o-tolyl)porphyrin.

 It is one of main benzaldehyde component of automobile exhaust.

+A laboratory use of o-Tolualdehyde could be in the synthesis of U-77863 & U-77864.

+Ortetamine is the name of the amphetamine that is made from this benzaldehyde.